 Nestled in the NSW hinterland, overlooking the Tumut River at the foothills of the Snowy Mountains, you’ll find Nimbo Fork’s six private cottages and six lodge suites.
-Inspired by their surrounds, each cottage and suite are named after local landmarks and with unique design elements, reflect their own distinct personality.
+Inspired by their surroundings, each cottage and suite are named after local landmarks and with unique design elements that reflect their own distinct personality.
 For guests with reduced mobility, the Geehi Cottage features a wheelchair ramp, grab rails, accessible ensuite facilities and a lowered queen bed.

 The Nimbo Fork fine dining restaurant is open for gourmet breakfasts, homemade hampers for lunch and dinner, and serves up Australian modern cuisine for dinner.